ThemezerNX/LayoutDocs/docs/guide/examples/stationary-game-icons/index.md

 ## Firmware ≥8.x

-Ever since 8.0 came out, stationary game icons have been a bit of a mess to get working properly.
+Ever since 8.0 came out, stationary game icons have been a bit of a pain to get working properly.
 This is because 8.0 introduced looped scrolling in the home menu.
 Another factor was that some behaviour regarding hitboxes was changed.

 In order to get stationary icons to function properly from this version onwards, the following steps should be followed: